filecoin-project/filecoin-docs/content/en/about-filecoin/faq.md

 ### What are the detailed parameters of Filecoin's crypto-economics?

 We are still finalizing our crypto-economic parameters, and they will continue to evolve.

-We will post on our blog when the parameters have been finalized.
+Here is a blog about Filecoin economics from December 2020: [Filecoin network economics](https://filecoin.io/blog/posts/filecoin-network-economics/).

 ### How expensive will Filecoin storage be at launch?